Echo Look is one of the newest additions to Amazon's line of Echo-branded devices, and it's also one of the quirkiest.

 When can you buy Amazon Echo Look?

-You can request an invite to buy Echo Look from Amazon.
+Initially, you had to request an invite to buy Echo Look from Amazon.

 Where is Amazon Echo Look available?